 GRAND BEGINNING

-By mid-summer of 1982, McGee had become the everyday center fielder and was sparking St. Louis toward its first postseason appearance in 15 years.
+By mid-summer of 1982, McGee had become the everyday center fielder and was sparking St. Louis toward its first postseason appearance since 1968.

 On July 20, 1982, at St. Louis, the Braves scored five runs in the first against John Stuper.
 The Cardinals came back with six runs in the bottom of the first.
 The big blow was McGee’s first big-league home run, a grand slam off fellow rookie Ken Dayley.
 Boxscore